skishore1676/rag_llm/README.md

 6.  **Generation (Augmentation):** The original question, along with the retrieved (and re-ranked) document chunks, are combined into a single prompt.
 This is sent to the selected LLM (OpenAI or Ollama).
 7.  **Response:** The LLM generates an answer based on the provided context.
 The final answer and the source document chunks used to generate it are sent back to the user.

+#### Agent Querying Pipeline

+When you ask an agent query, the system uses an intelligent multi-tool routing system powered by LlamaIndex's ReAct agent:

+1.  **Initiation:** The user submits a question and provides paths to both an index and an Excel file through the Web UI.
+2.  **Agent Setup:** A `MasterAgent` is instantiated with the provided index name and Excel path.
+It initializes two tools:
+   - **Document Query Tool:** A wrapper around the standard RAG querier with detailed docstrings indicating it's best for qualitative questions, summaries, and document-based information.
+   - **Data Analysis Tool:** A wrapper around the PandasAgent with docstrings indicating it's optimal for quantitative queries, calculations, and Excel data manipulation.
+3.  **ReAct Agent Creation:** LlamaIndex's `ReActAgent` is configured with both tools and the appropriate LLM.
+The agent receives a system prompt instructing it to use the appropriate tool(s) based on query intent.
+4.  **Intelligent Tool Selection:**
+   - The agent analyzes the user's natural language question.
+   - Based on the question content, it determines whether to use document search, data analysis, or a combination of both tools in sequence.
+   - The agent can invoke tools multiple times if needed to answer complex, multi-step questions.
+5.  **Execution and Synthesis:** The selected tool(s) are executed with the user's question.
+If multiple tools are used, their results are synthesized into a coherent final answer.
+6.  **Response:** The agent provides a final answer that may combine insights from both document search and spreadsheet analysis, presented as a unified response to the user.

 ---

 ### Project Enhancements Log

+#### 5.0.0 Master Agent Implementation

+**Enhancement:** The application now features an intelligent multi-tool agent system capable of routing queries between document search and Excel data analysis using LlamaIndex's ReAct agent framework.

+**Implementation Details:**
+*   **LLM Factory (`app/core/llm_factory.py`):** Created a centralized factory function for LLM initialization, eliminating code duplication between querier and agent modules.
+*   **Pandas Agent (`app/core/agent/pandas_agent.py`):** New module that loads Excel files into pandas DataFrames and enables LLM-powered data analysis through LlamaIndex's PandasQueryEngine.
+*   **Master Agent (`app/core/agent/master_agent.py`):** Implements the intelligent router using ReAct agent with FunctionTool wrappers around document querier and pandas agent.
+Includes detailed docstrings to guide tool selection based on query intent.
+*   **Backend Integration (`app/main.py`):** Added `/agent-query` endpoint that accepts questions, index names, and Excel file paths, with proper validation and error handling.
+*   **Frontend Updates (`app/templates/index.html`, `app/static/script.js`):** Added Excel file path input and separate "Ask Agent (RAG + Data)" button with validation.
+Agent queries don't display source documents since they may combine multiple tools.
+*   **Dependencies Update (`requirements.txt`):** Added `pandas`, `llama-index-experimental`, and `matplotlib` for Excel analysis and agent capabilities.
+*   **Documentation Enhancement:** Updated README with agentic features, new pipeline documentation, and comprehensive architecture overview.

 #### 4.9.4 Configuration and Stability Refactor